 - If you are unavailable when I call, will your nurse be available?

 - Does your office accept my insurance plan or make other payment arrangements?

-Can my child see a health care provider other than a Pediatrician?
+Do I have to choose a Pediatrician?
+Can my child see a different health care provider?

 A pediatrician is not the only health care provider trained to see babies, children, and adolescents.
 Some parents prefer a general practitioner, family physician or chiropractor.
 The same parents might visit a pediatrician only if their child experiences a serious medical problem or complication.